pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 or having another person "ghost write" an assignment will be considered cheating.

-Turning in work without properly citing the sources of the content included in your work is plagiarism.
+Turning in work without operly citing the sources of the content included in your work is plagiarism.
 All kinds of sources are included in this definition, even those downloaded from the web, in which case an operable link must be cited.
 Plagiarism from the web or other sources is